Have you ever really stopped to think about what you value,

 Once you are clear on your values, you can surround yourself with people who support them and pursue activities that are congruent with them.

-If you find this task a little challenging, drop me a line, through coaching I can help you discover your values and develop a plan to live by them.
+If you find this task a little challenging, drop me a line, working together we can discover your values and develop a plan to live by them.